-Overview of computer systems-hardware, operating systems, the Internet, and application including processing, software, word spreadsheets, presentation graphics, and databases.
+Overview of computer systems-hardware, operating systems, the Internet, and application software, including word processing, spreadsheets, presentation graphics, and databases.
 Current topics such as the effect of computers on society, and the history and use of computers in business, educational, and other interdisciplinary settings are also studied.
 This course is not intended to count toward a student's major field of study in business or computer science.